arangodb/docs/3.12/http/cluster.md

 shard distribution before and after the move) and if at all possible also the output of the API calls described here.

-See below after the API description for a worked example of how to rebalance a cluster using these APIs.
+For more details, see a worked example of how to rebalance a cluster using these APIs.

-{% docublock get_admin_cluster_rebalance %}
-{% docublock post_admin_cluster_rebalance %}
-{% docublock post_admin_cluster_rebalance_execute %}
-{% docublock put_admin_cluster_rebalance %}

-## Worked example of using the rebalancing API
+### How to use the rebalancing API

-By far the easiest way to rebalance a cluster is to simply call the PUT variant of the API, which analyzes the situation, comes up with a plan to balance things out and directly schedules it.
-To rebalance leaders, one can basically just use `curl` like this:
+By far, the easiest way to rebalance a cluster is to simply call the `PUT` variant of the API, which analyzes the situation, comes up with a plan to balance things out, and directly schedules it.
+To rebalance leaders, you can use `curl` like this:

 ```
 curl -X PUT https://<endpoint>:<port>/_admin/cluster/rebalance -d '{"version":1}' --user root:<rootpassword>